webpage by Paul Ridenour

 Eve Ridenour

-This is another David Ridenour buried in the Osage
+There is another David Ridenour buried in the Osage

-Cemetery but he is a nephew of David Sr. and Margaret Ridenour
+Cemetery but he is a nephew of David Sr. and Margaret Ridenour.

 His parents were Jacob Ridenour and Susanna Barbara Stemple of Aurora, West